-At UPMC, we carefully evaluate potential living-donors to make sure that they can safely donate their kidney.
+At UPMC, we carefully evaluate potential living donors to reduce your risk of complications when they donate their kidney.

 We perform comprehensive medical and psychosocial exams to determine risk for surgery and follow-up needs after surgery.